 and pull.
 You can also generate an SSH keypair using

-The alternative is to compress your project folder on your own PC, and upload
+An alternative that you can use in a free account is to compress your project folder on your own PC, and upload

-it using the Files tab.
+it using the Files page.
 Then, open a Bash console to run

 decompress the zipfile you've uploaded.

-If your file is too large to upload -- that is, more than 200MiB, you may have to split it up into chunks and stitch them back together afterwards.
-Split the files locally into 50mb files:
+If your file is too large to upload -- that is, more than 100MiB -- you will have to split it up into chunks and stitch them back together afterwards.
+Split the files locally into 50mb files, for example by using this command in Bash (if you're using Linux or the "Git Bash" tools on Windows), or in a Terminal on a Mac:

 split -b 50m huge_file